Kim Wexler: Season 6

 As planned, Howard falsely accuses the mediator of being paid off by Jimmy, and due to the fake private investigator swapping the staged "bribery" photos with a different set of photos of Jimmy handing a frisbee to a jogger, he comes off to the others in the conference room as having made a paranoid lapse of judgement.
 Casimiro walks out of the meeting, and Schweikart takes advantage of this to force Howard and Cliff to accept a lower settlement from Sandpiper than what they wanted.
 As Kim and Jimmy celebrate that evening, Howard confronts them at their apartment and vows to expose their actions.
-Lalo appears, and Kim begs Howard to leave, but Lalo shows up and shoots him in the head.
+Lalo appears, and Kim begs Howard to leave, but Lalo shoots Howard in the head, killing him.
 He gives Jimmy an address and description of Gus, and tells Jimmy to go there and shoot him.
 Jimmy persuades Lalo to send Kim, and Lalo leaves Jimmy tied up in the apartment.
 Mike apprehends Kim at Gus's front door, and Gus deduces from talking to Kim that the attempt on his life is a diversion.
 Gus confronts Lalo at Gus's planned meth lab, where Lalo is attempting to acquire evidence for Don Eladio that Gus has betrayed the cartel.
 Gus kills Lalo, and Lalo's and Howard's bodies are subsequently buried in the lab.
 The next day Mike lets Jimmy and Kim know that Lalo will not return, and they should keep to their regular routine so that Mike's attempt to make Howard's death appear to be a suicide will be more plausible.
 At Howard's funeral, Kim lies to Howard's wife Cheryl about Howard's supposed drug use.
 Shortly afterwards, Kim surrenders her law license and prepares to leave Albuquerque.
 When Jimmy arrives home, she tells him that she loves him, but that together they hurt too many people, then leaves.

 Jimmy descends fully into his Saul Goodman persona.
 After signing their divorce papers, Kim departs Saul's office and meets Jesse Pinkman.
 Kim rejects her share of the Sandpiper settlement and moves to Titusville, Florida, where she lives a mundane life with a new boyfriend and works a boring desk job.